swcarpentry/DEPRECATED-bc/novice/shell/07-text_data_mining.md

 Your task is to find the top 10 users of the web site over the past hour.

-#### How many lines in the file (ie, how many times was the web site accesses in the time period covered by this file)?
+#### How many lines in the file?

+ie, how many times was the web site accessed in the time period covered by this file?

 <pre>
 $ wc -l access_log